OWASP/owasp-mastg/techniques/android/MASTG-TECH-0109.md

     $ iptables -t nat -A OUTPUT -p tcp --dport 443 -j DNAT --to-destination <Your-Proxy-IP>:8080
     ```

-2. Install the @MASTG-APP-0016 on the mobile device.

-3. Configure the interception proxy.
-For example, in Burp:
+- Configure the interception proxy, like @MASTG-TOOL-0077:

    - Under Proxy -> Proxy settings -> Add new Proxy setting.
    - Bind listening Port to `8080`.
    - Select `Bind to address` to `All interfaces`.
    - Request Handling -> support for invisible proxying.

-4. Run the @MASTG-TOOL-0101 Frida script.
+- Run the @MASTG-TOOL-0101 Frida script.

     ```bash
-    frida -U -f eu.nviso.flutterPinning -l disable-flutter-tls.js
+    $ frida -U -f eu.nviso.flutterPinning -l disable-flutter-tls.js
     ```

-5. Start intercepting traffic.

-## Intercepting Traffic using HTTP Toolkit

-1. Connect the android device to the machine.
-2. Launch the HTTP Toolkit and choose one of the available options:
-    - `Intercept > Android App via Frida`.
-    - `Intercept > Android Device via ADB`.
-3. Accept the connection request that will pop up on your android device.
-4. Start intercepting traffic.
+- Use the app and you should be able to  intercept HTTP traffic of the Flutter app.

+Further explanations for this setup can be found in the blog post from [Nviso](https://blog.nviso.eu/2019/08/13/intercepting-traffic-from-android-flutter-applications/).